The Colossal Squid Is Real and Our Oceans Just Got a Whole Lot Creepier

 The Legend of the Colossal Squid

-Before we dive into the modern discovery, let's rewind a bit.
+Before we dive into the modern discovery, let's rewind a bit in history because you know I like my stories.
 Way back, sailors talked about the Kraken; a tentacled monster so big it could crush ships like soda cans.
 Writers and mapmakers scribbled "Here Be Monsters" on the edges of their charts.
-But by the time "serious" science rolled around, most of these stories were dismissed as drunken hallucinations.
+But by the time "serious" science (and sometimes boring) rolled around, most of these stories were dismissed as drunken hallucinations after too much rum or booze or drugs.

 Still, the clues kept surfacing (sometimes literally).
-Giant tentacles washed ashore in Norway.
-Sperm whales (those deep-diving, scarred veterans of the ocean) showed up with suction cup scars the size of literal dinner plates!!
+Giant tentacles washed ashore in Norway, and sperm whales (those deep-diving, scarred veterans of the ocean) showed up with suction cup scars the size of literal dinner plates!!

 In 1925, pieces of a truly massive squid were found in the stomach of a sperm whale.
 Scientists realized there was something different here…not just the already-legendary giant squid (which, by the way, is terrifying enough), but something even bigger, even weirder: Mesonychoteuthis hamiltoni, the colossal squid.

-Fast forward to today: Researchers finally captured footage of a colossal squid in its natural habitat.
-And friends, it did not disappoint.
+Fast forward to today: researchers finally captured footage of a colossal squid in its natural habitat.
+And my friends, it did not disappoint.

 We're talking about a creature estimated to reach lengths of 40 to 50 feet, with eyes as big as basketballs and tentacles lined not just with suckers, but with rotating hooks.
 Nature really said, "Let's make it nightmare fuel, but cooler."